oybed/examples/ci-cd-starter/README.md

 - 3 projects in user, all prefixed with a common identifier e.g. `labs-dev`, `labs-test`, `labs-uat`
 - use environment variables set by OCP and Jenkins to obtain info like tokens, namespace etc. instead of setting it yourself in pipeline script
 - TODO: probably others

-## Progress

-### Done
-- `run.sh` with smart loading of correct playbook based on variable files present
-- Persistent Nexus template
-- Nexus Configuration in ansible
-- Ephemeral Jenkins with predefined plugin configuration
-- Hello World pipelines for maven and npm (integrated with OCP pipelines and BlueOcean)
-- maven pod build config to publish artifacts to Nexus
-- maven build pod added to ansible stacks
-- Dev / Test / UAT for a Java REST API
-- Jenkins pipelines for JAVA REST API (using automation API server for now)

-### WIP

-### TO DO

-- Dev / Test / UAT for a JS/HTML web app that talks to the rest API
-- Jenkins pipeline for webapp
-- Remove sample OCP pipeline from Jenkins

 ## Known Issues